ashez73/f_approach/README.md

  - [X]Create a fully functionning solution,
  - [ ] Handle blobbing errors,
  - [ ] Ensure database functionality with multiple users acesssing the base in different time.
+ - [ ] Relatively low complexity of state management does not warrant usage of Redux, yet I might give it a go to show capabillity in doing so.
+ - [ ] Favicon.
+Come on, really  that's low priority task will you persecute me becuase of IT?